xevilmaxx/NoSqlGenericWrapper/README.md

             ....
             }

-And here is **AppSetting.json** sample (ensure "Copy if newer if" and place this file in destination project which will use this library):
+And here is **AppSetting.json** sample (ensure "Copy if newer" and place this file in destination project which will use this library):

             {
               "DbType": 1,